laxmankrishnamurti/Backend/Docker/Module-02/Section-04.md

 Here are the few of the storage drivers

-- Overlay2 (Industry standard)
+- Overlay2 -> (Industry standard for linux system), Can be used to run container routeless(Without admin/super user permission)
-- aufs
+- aufs -> (Older docker version)
-- devicemapper
+- devicemapper -> (Cent OS, RedHat........enterprise linux distrubution)
-- btrfs
+- btrfs -> (File backup, Take a snapshort)
-- vfs
+- vfs -> (Testing Purposes)